 When Should You Take the Car Loan?

 There are a few instances where you might want to take the car loan, even if it's just to start.
-One example is if the car dealer offers you a significant discount on the vehicle.
-For instance, if the vehicle costs $14,000, but they will give you $3,000 off to take their loan, then it might be a good idea.
+One example is if the car dealer offers you a substantial discount on the vehicle.
+For instance, if the car costs $14,000, but they will give you $3,000 off to take their loan, then it might be a good idea.
 If you have the cash for the resulting balance, you can pay it off after making a few monthly payments.
 Just make sure that there is no pre-payment penalty wrapped up in the terms.

 Pros of Paying Cash